 The authorship of the New Testament books is one of the most contested matters of all time.
 But Christians mostly concur that the apostles and their disciples wrote the books.

-Mark, Matthew, Luke, and John wrote the Gospels.
-The Apostle Paul wrote the letters to the different early churches.
+Matthew, Mark, Luke, and John wrote the Gospels.
+The Apostle Paul wrote letters to the different early churches.
 Then John wrote the Book of Revelation from a vision he received while in exile.

 Matthew and John were some of the twelve apostles of Jesus.
 Mark and Luke were evangelists who wrote down the recollections of other Christian leaders in Jesus’ time.